Carding (fraud): 2007–present

-Since 2007 to present, Operation Open Market, an operation run by the HIS and the USSS has targeted the primarily Russian language Carder.su organisation, believed to be operating out of Las Vegas.
+Since 2007 to present, Operation Open Market, an operation run by the HIS and the USSS targeted the primarily Russian language Carder.su organisation, believed to be operating out of Las Vegas.
+US law enforcement shut down Carder.su in 2010.
 In 2011, alleged site owner Roman Seleznev was apprehended in the Maldives by US law enforcement and in 2012, identity thief David Ray Camez was arrested and charged in an unprecedented use of RICO legislation.

 Horohorin Vladislav, identified as BadB in November 2009 in a sealed indictment from the United States attorney's office was arrested in 2010 by USSS in Nice, France.
 Vladislav created the first fully automated credit card shop and managed websites associates with stolen credit card numbers.
 Horohorin Vladislav is also known for being first cyber criminal to promote his illegal activities by creating video cartoons ridiculing American card holders.

 In 2011, former Bulgarian ShadowCrew member Aleksi Kolarov (also known as "APK") was finally arrested and held in Paraguay before being extradited to the United States in 2013 to face charges.

 In March 2012, the United States Secret Service took down Kurupt.su, and arrested David Schrooten (also known as "Fortezza" and "Xakep") in Romania, he was extradited to the United States and sentenced to serve 12 years in federal prison.
 Primarily for his role in trafficking credit cards he obtained by hacking other hackers.

 In June 2012, the FBI seized carding and hacking forums UGNazi.com and Carders.org in a sting as a part of a 2-year investigation dubbed Operation Card Shop after setting up a honeypot forum at carderprofit.cc.

 In August 2013, hacker and carding forum HackBB was taken down as part of the raid on Freedom Hosting.

 In January 2014, fakeplastic.net was closed following an investigation by the US postal service and FBI, after collating previously seized information from TorMail, ShadowCrew and Liberty Reserve.
 This led to multiple arrests and prosecutions as well as the site's closure.